The ORSP accepts Sponsored Project Proposals electronically through our Transmittal Sheet System (TSS). The transmittal process:

 - documents whether the Principal Investigator or any member of the proposed research team does or does not have a significant financial interest in the proposed project.

-Either the online or paper transmittal should be completed for all projects for which external funds are sought or received by the University, excluding gifts.
+Following submission of a Sponsored Programs Action Notification (SPAN) Form four-to-six weeks before the proposal submission date, a transmittal should be completed for all projects for which external funds are sought or received by the University, excluding gifts.
 The Principal Investigator or Project Director is responsible for completing the form and obtaining signatures of the department chair, dean, regulatory committees as applicable, and other unit signatures or initials as required.

 Financial Conflict of Interest Assurance

 The UM Financial Conflict of Interest Assurance (third page of Transmittal Sheet) must be completed by all persons who have design, conduct, or reporting responsibilities for the proposed project, including students.
 Print as many copies of the third page as needed for all personnel affected by this policy.
 Before completing the form, all affected personnel should review the University of Mississippi Objectivity in Research Policy.

 PHS (and AHA, ACS, and some additional private sponsors) applications require an additional form: Significant Financial Interest Disclosure Form.